 Section 2.
 Vacation time off shall be taken during academic quarter breaks or as otherwise mutually agreed to by the ASE and a supervisor.

 Section 1.
-The parties agree that overall ASE compensation at UW should remain competitive with the Global Challenge States (GCS).
 The University shall increase compensation for ASEs over the life of the agreement as follows:

 - All ASE hourly rates shall be increased by 2%.